Phenylalanine Deaminase Test (PDA) is the biochemical test used to determine the ability of bacteria to synthesize the phenylalanine deaminase enzyme.

 - Identification of Proteus spp. in clinical isolates.

 - Used in biochemical identification of unknown bacteria.

 Limitations of Phenylalanine Deaminase Test

-- The green color reaction of a positive test fades rapidly.
-Hence test results must be interpreted within 5 minutes following the application of ferric chloride or false-negative results may occur.
+- The developed green color fades rapidly, so the result must be read within 5 minutes of the addition of ferric chloride solution.

 - Leber, Amy L., editor in chief.
 (2016).
 Clinical microbiology procedures handbook (Fourth edition).
 Washington, DC : ASM Press 1752 N St., N.W.,

 - Tille, P. M., & Forbes, B. A. (2014).
 Bailey & Scott’s diagnostic microbiology (Thirteenth edition.).
 St. Louis, Missouri: Elsevier.

 - Phenylalanine Deaminase Test – Procedure, Principle and Uses – Laboratoryinfo.com

 - Phenylalanine Deaminase Test: Principle, Procedure, Results • Microbe Online